crps.distribution.RdMethod to the crps generic function from

 For continuous and mixed distributions, an equidistant grid of gridsize + 5

-probabilities is drawn for which the corresponding quantile
+probabilities is drawn for which the corresponding quantiles for each

 calculation of the CRPS then uses a trapezoidal approximation for the